Compiler-Inc/SwiftMCP/README.md

 # SwiftMCP

-A Swift Package that implements an MCP (Machine Control Protocol) client for iOS and macOS, enabling native API integration through a JSON-RPC interface.
+A Swift Package that implements an MCP (Model Context Protocol) client for iOS and macOS, enabling native API integration through a JSON-RPC interface.
 The package also includes an OpenAI-compatible function calling bridge.

 ## Features